NEW ONLINE COURSE OFFERING

 Business of Shipping Intensive

 This course has been offered live at venues across the United States and abroad for the past 15 years.
 It will now also be offered online.
 Students will have access to audio lectures and other materials posted on a dedicated learning platform, THINKIFIC.
 There will also be a Q and A forum where students and the Professor can interact.
-Special ZOOM meetings will be scheduled to master the materials.
-Students are encouraged to share their insights throughout the course.

 Our instructor, Professor Jeffrey A. Weiss (see his biography and invitation below) has advised that the materials covered will be similar to those covered in a business of shipping course offered at a maritime university’s graduate level (modified for the benefit of the working professional).